wc-toolkit/wc-language-server/packages/vscode/README.md

 /** Configuration options for the Web Components Language Server. */ interface WCConfig {
   /**
+   * Specify a custom path to the CustomElements Manifest
+   * The path can be for a local file or a remote URL.
+   */
+  manifestSrc?: string;

+  /**
    * Specifies a list of glob patterns that match files to be included in compilation.
    * If no 'include' property is present, the server defaults to including all files in the containing directory and subdirectories except those specified by 'exclude'.
    */